haiku/website/content/guides/virtualizing/bhyve.md

 ### Downloading the Haiku Anyboot image <a name="part_download">

-Now that you have made the necessary changes to your system, you can now obtain a Haiku anyboot image securely, which will be necessary for the creation of a Haiku virtual machine.
-You will need to install `wget`, in order to fetch the image file from the internet.
-Because of the fact that Haiku image files are packed alongside with a `ReadMe` file inside of a `.zip` archive, you will need the `unzip` package in order to extract the image file.
+Now that you have made the necessary changes to your system, you can securely obtain a Haiku anyboot image.
+You will need to install `wget` to download the image file and you will additionally need the `unzip` package to extract it, as the image file is packed in a `.zip` archive together with a `ReadMe` file.

 ```sh
 pkg install wget unzip